koinos/koinos-docs/drafts/resources/RESOURCE_INVENTORY.md

 ## Public-page decisions

-- Public wallet entries: Kondor and Tangem.
+- Public wallet entries: Kondor, Tangem, and the community-maintained `kcli` command-line wallet with explicit source/dependency limitations.
 Koinos CLI is a developer-tool cross-reference.
 - Public explorer entries: Koinosblocks and Koinscan for mainnet.
 The official current-public-testnet repository is linked as the network authority because no current public-testnet explorer was verified.